-This course aims to expose students to the skills of interpersonal communication.
-This course helps students to improve the ability to understand concepts related to interpersonal communication that can be used in the context of the organization, and a small collection of Dyad rankings.
-Students also were exposed to conflict obtaining proficiency in the context of interpersonal nexus.
+This course aims to expose the students to the skills of interpersonal communication in the context of new media.
+This course will help to improve the students' ability to comprehend the concepts related to interpersonal communication that can be used in the context of organizations, small groups as well as individual level.
+Students will also be exposed to conflict management skills and interpersonal relationship skills.

 - Steven.
-A. Beebe & Susan J. Beebe.
+A. Beebe, Susan J. Beebe, & Mark V. Redmond.
+(2014).
+Interpersonal Communication: Relating to others (7th edition).
+Pearson, Education Inc. - Joseph A. DeVito.
+(2014).
+The Interpersonal Communication Book (13th edition).
+Pearson, Education Inc. - Owen Hargie and David Dickson.
 (2011).
-Interpersonal Communication: Realting to others (sixth edition) Allyn and Bacon (Pearson, Education Inc.) - 2.
-Owen Hargie and David Dickson.
-(2011).
-Skilled Interpersonal Communication: Research, Theory, And Practice; (Fifth edition); Routledge is an imprint of the Taylor & Francis Group - Julia T. Wood .(2009).
-Communication in Our Lives; fifth edition Wadsworth Cengage Learning - Michael Tomasello.
+Skilled Interpersonal Communication: Research, Theory, And Practice (5th edition); Routledge. - Julia T. Wood.(2009).
+Communication in Our Lives (5th edition) Wadsworth Cengage Learning - Michael Tomasello.
 (2008).
-Origins of human communication; Massachusetts Institute of Technology, London england - 5.
-Richard Ellis (2009) Communication Skills Stepladders to Success for the Professional Second Edition; Gutenberg Press, Malta.
+Origins of human communication; Massachusetts Institute of Technology, London England - Richard Ellis.
+(2009).
+Communication Skills Stepladders to Success for the Professional (2nd ed); Gutenberg Press.
+Malta